Phyllis Grant Zellmer Prize for Fiction

 Entries that do no meet guidelines or eligibility requirements will not be considered.

 $1000 and publication in West Trade Review will be awarded to the winning story.
 Other entries of merit may be considered for publication.
-The winning story will be announced on our website and social media platforms mid-June 2023 and then published in the 2024 spring print issue of West Trade Review.
+The winning story will be announced on our website and social media platforms mid-April 2024 and then published in the 2025 spring print issue of West Trade Review.

 Contest Judge: Margaret Malone

 Margaret Malone is the author of the story collection People Like You, Finalist for the 2016 PEN/Hemingway Award and Winner of the Balcones Fiction Prize.
 Her work can be found at BOMB, The Missouri Review, The Rumpus, Oregon Humanities, and elsewhere.
 A co-host of the artist and literary gathering SHARE, Margaret lives in Portland, Oregon with her husband filmmaker Brian Padian and their two children.